TonyIvchenko/playground/ARCHITECTURE.md

 - Put service-specific dependencies in `src/<service>/requirements.txt`; keep root dependencies shared-only, and add new service requirements files to `environment.yml`.
+- In `src/<service>/README.md`, command blocks run from that service directory unless the README says otherwise.
+Docker blocks run from repo root unless noted.
 - Document service-specific env vars, data setup, and caveats in that service's README instead of repeating them at the root.
 - Run the narrowest relevant test or smoke check for the service you changed.